 people, especially women, especially Renaissance, Pre-Raphaelite, and Impressionist women.

-Not so much run-of-the-mill tourist cards (except linens, those are great), although an exceptionally beautiful scene or historic building is welcome.
+Not so much into tourist cards (except linens, those are great), although an exceptionally beautiful scene or historic building is welcome.

 I like vintage cards, but not reproductions of vintage cards.
 Unless they're really unusual, like some tinted Old West and Old Hawaii cards I have.